cotes2020/jekyll-theme-chirpy/_posts/CTF-Challenges/2020-11-16-CTF-Red-BsidesIslamabad-2020.md

 - done()
 - fail()

-Well not a JS guru here (and you don't need be to understand the code), we can see that whenver we send this **POST** request, the `fail()` method is being called.
+Well not a JS guru here (and you don't need be to understand the code), we can see that whenever we send this **POST** request, the `fail()` method is being called.
-So what causes this `fail()` method be called instead of `done()`?
+So what causes this `fail()` method to get called instead of `done()`?
 Well the first thing that came to my mind was that maybe the reponse of this request?

 So I sent the **POST** request again but this time intercepted the response, changed the `403 Forbidden` to `200 Ok` and VOILA!